-The university issues crime alerts called Timely Warnings when certain crimes occur that pose a continuing risk to the safety of the campus community.
-Timely Warnings are sent through email and other means to students, faculty, and staff as soon as reasonably possible after the occurrence of the crime.
+The university also issues timely warnings when certain crimes occur that pose a continuing risk to the safety of the campus community.
+The university refers to these timely warnings as "Special Crime Alerts."
+For purposes of this report, these alerts will hereinafter be referred to as "Timely Warnings."
+Timely Warnings are sent to students, faculty and staff as soon as reasonably possible after the occurrence of the crime.
 They alert recipients to the potential that similar crimes could subsequently occur and enable members of the campus community to better protect themselves.

-The WSUPD, under the direction of the chief of police, is responsible for issuing Timely Warnings.
+The WSUPD, under the direction of the chief of police, is responsible for issuing Timely Warnings, which WSUPD sends via e-mail.
 The decision to issue a Timely Warning is made by the WSUPD on a case-by-case basis in light of all facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, the accuracy of reported information and the possible risk of compromising law enforcement efforts.
 Every attempt is made to ensure these notices are substantively accurate and specific enough to be helpful.

-Both Emergency Notifications and Timely Warnings are posted at police. wayne.edu and at wayne.edu.
+Both Emergency Notifications and Timely Warnings are posted at wayne.edu.
 The WSUPD will also provide periodic updates to Emergency Notifications and Timely Warnings as necessary.
 Each notice provides crime prevention tips and other useful information.
-Campus safety alert messages are automatically sent via WSU email.
-Students, faculty and staff may also register at broadcast.wayne.edu to also receive these notifications and warnings by text message.
+As noted, campus safety alert messages are automatically sent via WSU email.
+Additionally, students, faculty and staff may register at broadcast.wayne.edu to also receive Emergency Notifications and Timely Warnings by text message.